LLNL/variorum/src/docs/sphinx/VariorumDevel.rst

 Here is some information on how to extend Variorum to support additional platforms and/or microarchitectures.

 A **platform** refers to a hardware vendor, for example, Intel, IBM, or ARM.
-An **microarchitecture** refers to a generation of hardware within a platform, for example, Broadwell or Ivy Bridge for Intel Xeon processors; or Power8 and Power9 for IBM Power processors.
+A **microarchitecture** refers to a generation of hardware within a platform, for example, Broadwell or Ivy Bridge for Intel Xeon processors; or Power8 and Power9 for IBM Power processors.